Adaptive and Efficient Learning with Blockwise Missing and Semi-Supervised Data: Method

 First, we derive a preliminary estimator for $\bar{\boldsymbol{\gamma}}$ using the $\Lsc\Csc$ and $\Usc\Csc$ samples.
-Due to the distributional shift of $\X_{\Omega_0}$ between $\Lsc\Csc$ and $\Usc\Csc$, directly solving the standard estimating equation in (\ref{eq:ee:pop}) with $\Lsc\Csc$ will lead to bias.
-The conventional importance weighting method \citep{gretton2009covariate} adjusts for this bias by reweighting $\Lsc\Csc$ samples with the density ratio $r_{\Lsc\Csc}(\X_{\Omega_0})$ and can produce a consistent estimator for $\bar{\boldsymbol{\gamma}}$ under assumption (\ref{equ:cs:assume}).
-However, due to the excessive error of machine learning (ML) estimation for $r_{\Lsc\Csc}(\cdot)$, this strategy tends to fail in achieving $n^{1/2}$-consistency or asymptotic unbiasedness \citep{liu2023augmented}.
-To address this issue, we introduce the double/debiased machine learning (DML) operators:
+Due to the distributional shift of $\X$ between $\Lsc\Csc$ and $\Usc\Csc$, directly solving the standard estimating equation in (\ref{eq:ee:pop}) with $\Lsc\Csc$ will lead to bias.
+The conventional importance weighting method \citep{gretton2009covariate} adjusts for this bias by reweighting $\Lsc\Csc$ samples with the density ratio $h_{\Lsc\Csc}(\X)$ and can produce a consistent estimator for $\bar{\boldsymbol{\gamma}}$ under assumption (\ref{eq:cs:assume}).
+However, due to the excessive error of machine learning (ML) estimation for $h_{\Lsc\Csc}(\cdot)$, this strategy tends to fail in achieving $n^{1/2}$-consistency or asymptotic unbiasedness \citep{liu2023augmented}.
+To address this issue, we introduce the DML operator: {